redbKIT/redbKIT/README.md

 Implements in the MATLAB language many of the algorithms and methods presented in Chapters 3, 6, 7 and 10 of the book **[QMN16]**, such as
 - proper orthogonal decomposition
-- the greedy algorithm
+- greedy algorithm
 - radial basis function interpolation of stability factors
 - Galerkin and least-squares reduced basis methods
-- the empirical interpolation method
+- the empirical interpolation method and its discrete variant

 The implementation is almost independent of the underlying high-fidelity approximation, provided that the high-fidelity model is described in a specified format.
 Here, we rely on the finite element method as high-fidelity approximation.
 See below.

+As of Release 2.0, an implementation of the Matrix Discrete Empirical Interpolation Method (see [[NMA15]](http://www.sciencedirect.com/science/article/pii/S0021999115006543)) as well as an example of its application to the Helmholtz equation are provided.

 #### FEM_library
-Provides a flexible implementation of the finite element method for two-dimensional, stationary  advection-diffusion-reaction PDEs.
+Provides a flexible implementation for the following families of problems:
+- 2D/3D steady and unsteady diffusion-transport-reaction equations, with P1/P2 finite elements.

+- 2D/3D steady and unsteady  Navier-Stokes equations approximated by
+    - P2-P1 or P1Bubble-P1 finite elements for velocity and pressure spaces, respectively;
+    - P1-P1 finite elements stabilized with the SUPG stabilization (implemented as in the framework of the Variational MultiScale Method).
+For the steady case, Newton iterations are provided.
+For the unsteady case, time advancing is performed via BDF integrator, while the convection term can be treated either implicitly (with Newton subiterations) or with a semi-implicit scheme with extrapolation of the convective term.

+- 2D/3D steady and unsteady structural problem.
+Both linear elasticity and nonlinear hyperelastic St. Venant Kirchhoff, nearly incompressible Neo-Hookean  and Raghavan-Vorp material models are implemented.
+For the steady case, a basic Newton algorithm with backtracking is provided.
+In the unsteady case, time advancing is performed via the generalized alpha-scheme suitably combined with Newton subiterations in the nonlinear case.

 The package can load linear triangular meshes either in the .msh format or in the [MATLAB Partial Differential Equation Toolbox(R)](http://www.mathworks.com/products/pde/index.html?s_tid=gn_loc_drop) format.
-Results can be either visualized in MATLAB or exported in the [VTK format](http://www.vtk.org/wp-content/uploads/2015/04/file-formats.pdf) for post-processing with [Paraview](http://www.paraview.org/).
+Results can be either visualized in MATLAB or exported in the (binary) [VTK format](http://www.vtk.org/wp-content/uploads/2015/04/file-formats.pdf) for post-processing with [Paraview](http://www.paraview.org/).

+The assembly routines for the FE vectors and matrices are written in C code using suitable mex interfaces.
+For this reason, before using the library you need to first compile the FE assemblers, as explained in the INSTALL file.
+Loops over the elements are parallelized via OpenMP, while the global assembly of  sparse matrices from local contributes can be speeded-up by installing the [FAST package](http://user.it.uu.se/~stefane/freeware).

+The default linear solver is Matlab backslash (sparse direct solver).
+If available, also MUMPS can be used in a straightforward fashion.
+For moderately large size problems, a One-Level (geometric) Additive Schwarz preconditioner can be employed  in combination with a suitable iterative solver (usually gmres).
+In this case, mesh partitioning is done through the [Meshpart toolbox](http://www.cerfacs.fr/algor/Softs/MESHPART/) and [Metis library](http://glaros.dtc.umn.edu/gkhome/metis/metis/overview).

 #### Problems
 Contains a gallery of examples and applications.
 Many of them are described in Chapters 8, 9 and 10 of the book **[QMN16]**.